ChrisToFLuA/tofdrugsv2/README.md

 # tofdrugsv2
 * Complete Drugs System with security tokens and other features
 * Resmon : 0.02 ms
+* 7 drugs, recipes and effects preconfigured ! you have just to change points or you can custom all drugs as you like ;-)

 ## Dependencies
 * toflib : https://github.com/ChrisToFLuA/toflib/releases